Dungeon Quest Slot

 In the other randomly triggered base game bonus, ‘Gem Forge’, one of the previously mentioned characters will briefly appear on the game board (each represents a different coloured stone – the Knight has a red gemstone on her shield for example).
 If the Knight appears then every red ore which lands on the subsequent spin will turn into a red gem at the end of the spin which will then combine with any adjacent red gems which have also landed to hopefully net the player a big win

 If scatters land on reels 1, 3, and 5 then you’re awarded 4 Alchemy Spins.
 On each spin, a different coloured ore is chosen and at the end of that spin any of those ores which land are turned into sticky wilds which remain in place for the remainder of the spins.
 By the end of the spins, you can expect to be reeling in some big wins.

 Our Thoughts on Dungeon Quest

 I’ll have to admit I didn’t much like the look of Dungeon Quest when I first loaded it up.
 It really didn’t look much, especially on a pc.
 I’d still go so far as to say the whole gemstone thing is a bit tired and uninspiring.
-Despite this, however, I found it very playable, and the features all seem to land with considerably regularity and the wins they deliver may not be mind-blowing but (in my admittedly limited experience) they didn’t seem half bad either.
-Perhaps this isn’t one for real high variance lovers but I figure it has enough in the tank to keep NoLimit City moving in the right directoin.
+Despite this, however, I found it very playable, and the features all seem to land with considerable regularity and the wins they deliver may not be mind-blowing but (in my admittedly limited experience) they didn’t seem half bad either.
+Perhaps this isn’t one for real high variance lovers, but I figure it has enough in the tank to keep NoLimit City moving in the right direction.